torque-foxes/crypto-payment-poc/README.md

 # change this readme file with project-skeleton readme
 git mv -f .project.skeleton.README.md README.md

-# it is good idea to adjust content of `README.md` file now

 # Optionally drop all history of this repo
 rm -rf .git && git init